symfony/symfony-docs/book/controller.rst

 What if you need to read query parameters, grab a request header or get access to an uploaded file?
 All of that information is stored in Symfony's ``Request`` object.
-To get it in your contorller, just add it as an argument and **type-hint it with the Request class**::
+To get it in your controller, just add it as an argument and **type-hint it with the Request class**::

     use Symfony\Component\HttpFoundation\Request;